zalbastaki/events-LaCarte/site/content/weddings/layal-abdalla.md

 title: Layal & Abdalla
 date: 2019-03-15T17:30:00.000Z
 theme:
+  description: >-
-  description: 'Bring the great outdoors in with a beautiful garden wedding theme! '
+    Bring the great outdoors in with a beautiful garden wedding theme!
+The setting, the details, and the overall vibe are all incredibly whimsical and romantic.
   name: Garden In Layers
 thumbnail:
   - 'https://ucarecdn.com/783a31f5-a1ea-4d3a-acf2-56a893072142~1/nth/0/'